 Ruth?
 Hmpfh!Just like I stated, she's overrated;A big no-brainer with enormous feet!

 - King of the Hill: A few episodes show Peggy being ashamed of her unusually large feet, which are nearing size 20.

 - Monster High: Marisol Coxi is Bigfoot's daughter, and as such she has huge feet compared to the rest of the cast.
 Turns out she has the smallest feet of her village, though, about which she was insecure.

 - Teen Titans: In "Transformation", Starfire goes through a metamorphosis equivalent to puberty, during which she experiences several physical changes.
 One of those changes involves the massive growth of her feet.
-Fortunately for her, this is only temporal.
+Fortunately for her, this is only temporary.

 - Total Drama: The episode "The Princess Bride" has the girls fight for the challenge of fitting into a glass boot.
 Lindsay then reveals to have huge feet, with only her big toe fitting in the boot, though this is never actually seen.

 - Yin Yang Yo!: In "Smoke and Mirrors", Yang's new girlfriend, who actually intends to enslave him and use him for her weirdly familiar competitions, is compared by his brother with a fat footed mammoth, which she denies claiming to be big-toed instead.

 - Foot binding was a common practice among Chinese women to stunt the growth of their feet, as small feet are considered beauty and status symbols in Chinese culture.
 Its popularity decreased drastically the early 20th century once the practice became linked to several long-lasting disabilities.